snoopdave/vagrant-ubuntu-usergrid/README.md

-# VagrantFile that launches a Usergrid 1.0 Virtual Machine
+# VagrantFile that launches a Usergrid 1.x VM

 The VagrantFile in this directory starts a Virtual Machine (VM) that runs the Usergrid Stack and Portal at [http://10.1.1.161:8080/portal](http://10.1.1.161:8080/portal) on your machine.

 It installs and starts Cassandra, installs and starts Tomcat, installs and configures Usergrid 1.0 Stack and Portal to run on Tomcat.
+Usergrid is built from source code from the Usergrid *1.x* branch.

 ## How to launch the VM